Porto, Portugal old town skyline on the Douro River with rabelo boats.

 Porto Old City, Douro River and Dom Luis Bridge (Ponte de Dom Luis I) night scene, from Mosteiro da Serra do Pilar, Porto, Portugal

-Expect to find a crowd there just before sunset, but the area is pretty big, so you’ll manage to find a spot.
+You won’t be the only one with this idea, sorry, so expect to find a crowd there just before sunset.
+However, the area is pretty big, so you’ll manage to find a spot.

 Enjoy a Port wine tasting.